Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

 To see the different configurations of default and non-default paths in action, please check out our dedicated [Samples](../../Lombiq.NodeJs.Extensions.Samples/Readme.md) [projects](../../Lombiq.NodeJs.Extensions.Samples.NuGet/Readme.md).

-### Integration with Visual Studio (Code)

-Visual Studio supports ESLint out of the box.
-You can enable it by ticking the checkbox "Enable ESLint" under *Tools → Options → Text Editor → JavaScript/TypeScript → Linting → General*.
-Visual Studio will use the ESLint configuration provided by Node.js Extensions which allows to keep development and build time error reporting in sync.

-To use ESLint in Visual Studio Code, you can use e.g. Microsoft's official [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 ## ESLint rules